MiczFlor/RPi-Jukebox-RFID/docs/INSTALL-COMPLETE-GUIDE.md

     ```
 1. Eject your SD card and insert it into your Raspberry Pi
 1. Start your Raspberry Pi by attaching a power supply
-1. Login into your Raspberry, username is `pi` and password is `raspberry`.
-If `raspberrypi.local` does not work, find out your Raspberry's IP address from your router.
+1. Login into your Raspberry Pi, username is `pi` and password is `raspberry`.
+If `raspberrypi.local` does not work, find out your Raspberry Pi's IP address from your router.
     ```
     $ ssh pi@raspberrypi.local
     ```